Questions Parents Ask College Coaches

 • What medical costs would I be responsible for?

-• What happens if my daughter has a career-ending injury?
-Will you honor her scholarship?
+• What happens if an athlete has a career-ending injury?
+Will they lose their NIL deal or scholarship?

 Costs Not Covered